 1. Llangorse Lake

-The largest natural lake in Wales has just about everything you’d want for a day out.
+The largest natural lake in South Wales has just about everything you’d want for a day out.
 Fabulous views, activities galore and plenty of space for a picnic or even a spot of summer camping.
 Why is it so seldom mentioned in the tourist guides?
 Beats us, but it’s a stunning spot, not to mention an absolute must for anyone who loves kayaking or canoeing.
 See http://www.llangorselake.co.uk/

 3.The Wye Valley